What is the FAA 1500 Hour Rule? The #1 Ultimate Guide

 Pros:

-1. Enhanced Safety: Pilots gain extensive hands-on experience, making them better prepared to handle emergencies and challenging conditions.
+1. Enhanced Safety: Pilots gain extensive hands-on experience, making them better prepared to handle emergencies and challenging flight conditions.

 Cons: